AlexRieber/datascience-teaching/README.md

 We have quite a heterogeneous composition in the class, however basically non of our students has a deep understanding of R, most of them have never used R before.
 Hence we start very basic and aim at providing students with enough knowledge to do an entire project in R.

+## Problem Sets

 To achive this we do weekly assignments where students have to solve problem sets on their own.
 If you like R programming, take a look at the folder Problem-Sets that contains RTutor problemsets.

-## Problem Sets
+We provide these problem sets in this repo as well as in RStudio Cloud.
+If you want to test the problem sets you can **create a free account** on RStudio Cloud and follow the links provided for each problem set below.

-The topics include the following.
+The topics include the following:

 - Problem Set 1: Basic introduction to R and a short introduction to ggplot as well as a small introduction to data frames.
 [Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067600)
 - Problem Set 2: Basic introduction how to get data into R, join different datasets and manipulate datasets.
 Here we introduce the basic dyplr syntax.
 [Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067683)